utshomax/postman-docs/src/pages/docs/collections/using-collections.md

 ## Using collection templates

-Not sure where to start when creating a collection.
+Not sure where to start when creating a collection?
 Instead of starting from scratch, you can create a collection from a template.
-Several collection templates are available for getting started with integration,API documentation, conditional workflows, or data visualization.
+Several collection templates are available for getting started with integrations, API documentation, conditional workflows, or data visualization.

 There are several ways to create a collection from a template: